tomuxmon/xml-mut/readme.md

 it is still version `0.0.0`.
 But you can try it our and report any issues you had.

+## But tell me why

+Currently the only option to transform your XML is using [XSLT](https://www.w3.org/TR/xslt-30/).
+Most of the time it is an overkill.
+So for simple transformations simple readable definitions should be enough.
+XSLT is nothing but readable.
+So xml-mut is trying to bring the simplicity of SQL (only the simple parts 😅) into XML transformation land.

 ## License

 - MIT License ([LICENSE-MIT](LICENSE-MIT) or [http://opensource.org/licenses/MIT](http://opensource.org/licenses/MIT))